jusito/docker-teamspeak-ranksystem/README.md

 # docker-teamspeak-ranksystem
 WIP image for https://ts-n.net/ranksystem.php

+# updates of this fork

+In comparison to the original repo, I have only modified some minor things.
+I changed the link to the TSN Rank System in the Dockerfile so that it always points to the most current version.

+I also updated to the latest php version and updated some modules.

+A note for all who want to use my docker files: I am a Linux and Docker beginner.
+Most of what i changed happened by "trial and error".
+Please be aware of that.

 # run a new database

+Just download a mariadb image from dockerhub and start it with the following command:

-docker run -d --network="bridge" --name "RanksystemDatabase" -v RanksystemDatabase:/var/lib/mysql -e MYSQL_ROOT_PASSWORD="MySecurePassword" mariadb:10.3
+docker run -d --network="bridge" --name "RanksystemDatabase" -v RanksystemDatabase:/var/lib/mysql -e MYSQL_ROOT_PASSWORD="MySecurePassword" mariadb:latest

+To start the docker container that you've created with my dockerfile:

-docker run -d --network="bridge" --name "Teamspeak_Ranksystem" jusito/docker-teamspeak-ranksystem:develop
+docker run -d --network="bridge" --name "Teamspeak_Ranksystem" tsn-docker:latest

+Add -p 8765:80 to change the Port from 80 to 8765 since port 80 is in use on most servers.

 # how to get the ip of mariadb?
 docker inspect "RanksystemDatabase"